Azure/application-gateway-kubernetes-ingress/helm/index.md

 # Helm Repository

-This is the helm repository for `application-gateway-kubernetes-ingress`.
+This is the helm repository for `ingress-azure`.

 To add this repository